 - Dispose of contaminated water while paying special attention to by-law regulations prohibiting the introduction of certain chemicals into surface water drains and sewer systems.

-Regular Cleaning of your Integrity Garage Floor will make it last a lifetime!
+Regular Cleaning of your Integrity Garage Floors flooring will make it last a lifetime!